Web Analytics

 Money is not the ultimate status symbol in our world.
 Energy is.

-When someone asks what you do for a living, they are often wondering not how much money you make, but how dynamic you are.
+When someone asks what you do for a living, they are often wondering not how much money you make, but how dynamic and energetic you are.

-Civilization in the advanced stages of nihilism exhibits this worship of energy.
-This is one of the profound insights of Father Seraphim Rose, the Orthodox priest who wrote his penetrating analysis of our condition.
-At Lawrence Auster’s site, there have been interesting discussions about what Rose calls Vitalism, including these comments here, and Auster has written a good summary of Rose’s ideas.
+Civilization in the advanced stages of nihilism exhibits this worship of energy, Seraphim Rose argued.
+At Lawrence Auster’s site, interesting discussions about what a commenter calls “Vitalism,” can be found here.
+Auster has written a summary of Rose’s ideas.

 The Vital Child is not a creature of repose.
 He is a dynamic, rapidly evolving being, capable of “socialization” even as an infant.
 He does not gaze at the walls wondering as children have done since the dawn of history why childhood is so long.
 His days are a blur.
 Television and electronic games fill any meager void and all useless cracks in a life of scheduled activity.